 Get a few removal quotes

-It’s worth obtaining a few quotes from a range of companies.
+You’ll need a few quotes to compare moving companies.
 Start by asking friends and family for recommendations.
 They should be able to come up with a few names.

 Most company will give you a basic quote over the phone or online.
 However, they aren’t as detailed as you need in order to fully compare moving companies.